-Investments in companies that are involved in particular business areas and business activities in controversial areas ("controversial sectors") are excluded.
-Companies are excluded from the portfolio as follows, based on the share of total revenues they generate in controversial sectors.
+Companies that are involved in particular business areas and business activities in controversial areas ("controversial sectors") are excluded.
+Companies are excluded as an investment based on the share of total revenues they generate in controversial sectors.
 Turnover thresholds for the exclusion of controversial sectors: